mlacasse/DRMVideoSample/README.md

-# AT&T Video Player sample w/ DRM
+# Video Player sample w/ DRM

 This sample demonstrates how to play content using either Widevine or Fairplay DRM.